-It’s common to worry about being sacked during a probation period.
-A work trial can be an anxious time, and worries around making mistakes can lead to fears of losing your job.
+It’s common to worry about being fired during a probation period.
+A work trial can be an anxious time, and worries around making mistakes can lead to fears of dismissal.

 Our guide looks at your employment rights if you get fired during your probation period.
-We’ll look at what usually happens, and what to do afterwards to pick yourself up and get back out there.
+We’ll look at what usually happens and if you might be able to appeal your dismissal.

-You can be sacked during your probationary period at work.
+You can be fired during your probationary period at work.
 The purpose of probation is to let the employer see how you perform and if the role is a good fit.

-It’s very uncommon to be sacked for no reason during probation.
+It’s very uncommon to be sacked for no reason during your work probation.
 There are usually reasons why your employer feels you are not the right fit for the job.

 - Poor performance.